seng438-winter-2023/seng438-a2-Spady7702/seng438-a2-team_number.md

 <h2>Range Testing | Brenek & Ben </h2>

 No mocking objects were created for any of the following methods of the Range function and their repsective tests.
+A Range object called 'exampleRange' was created witha lower and upper bound of -1 and 1 respectively to be used in tests where neccassary.
 <h3>1. getLowerBound()</h3>

 getLowerBound returns the lower bound for the created Range object.

-* First test: 'lowerBoundShouldBeNegativeOne()'
-* Second test: 'lowerBoundShouldBeZero()'
-* Third test: 'lowerBoundShouldBe100()'
-* Fourth test: 'lowerBoundShouldBeNegative100()'
+* First test: 'lowerBoundShouldBeNegativeOne()' uses the Range object 'exampleRange' and calls the 'getLowerBound()' function to return the lower bound for the object.
+The expected return value is a value of -1 for a range containing both poitive and negative values.
+* Second test: 'lowerBoundShouldBeZero()' creates a new Range object with an lower and upper bound of 0 and 100 respectively.
+The 'getLowerBound()' method is then called, and the expected return value is 0.
+* Third test: 'lowerBoundShouldBe100()' creates a new Range object with an lower and upper bound of 100 and 200 respectively.
+The 'getLowerBound()' method is then called, and the expected return value is 100 for a range containing only positive values.
+* Fourth test: 'lowerBoundShouldBeNegative100()' creates a new Range object with an lower and upper bound of -100 and -50 respectively.
+The 'getLowerBound()' method is then called, and the expected return value is -50 for a range containing only negative values.

+We test both negative and positive numbers as a form of equivalence partitioning and boundary value analysis.
+We test the output of ranges spanning over both positive and negative values, all positive and all negative values.

 <h3>2. getUpperBound()</h3>

 getUpperBound returns the upper bound for the created Range object.

-* First test: 'upperBoundShouldBeOne()'
-* Second test: 'upperBoundShouldBeOneHundred()'
-* Third test: 'upperBoundShouldZero()'
-* Fourth test: 'upperBoundShouldBeNegativeOneHundred()'
+* First test: 'upperBoundShouldBeOne()' uses the Range object 'exampleRange' and calls the 'getUpperBound()' function to return the upper bound for the object.
+The expected return value is a value of 1 for a range containing both poitive and negative values.
+* Second test: 'upperBoundShouldBeOneHundred()' creates a new Range object with an lower and upper bound of 0 and 100 respectively.
+The 'getUpperBound()' method is then called, and the expected return value is 100.
+* Third test: 'upperBoundShouldZero()' creates a new Range object with an lower and upper bound of -50 and 0 respectively.
+The 'getUpperBound()' method is then called, and the expected return value is 0.
+* Fourth test: 'upperBoundShouldBeNegativeOneHundred()' creates a new Range object with an lower and upper bound of -500 and -100 respectively.
+The 'getUpperBound()' method is then called, and the expected return value is -100.

+We test both negative and positive numbers as a form of equivalence partitioning and boundary value analysis.
+We test the output of ranges spanning over both positive and negative values, all positive and all negative values.
+We have created tests with ranges where either the upper or lower bound is 0 in order to ensure that any unexpected behaviour is able to be observed in these situations.

 <h3>3. getLength()</h3>

 getLength returns the value of the numeric range between the upper and lower bounds of the Range object.

-* First test: 'lengthShouldBeTwo()'
-* Second test: 'lengthShouldBeFifty()'
-* Third test: 'lengthShouldBeOneHundred()'
-* Fourth test: 'lengthShouldBeTen()'
-* Fifth test: 'lengthShouldBeTwenty()'
+* First test: 'lengthShouldBeTwo()' uses the Range object 'exampleRange' and calls the 'getLength()' function to return the length of the specified range for the object.
+The expected return value is 2, and this test covers the scenerio where a range has both a positive and a negative bound.
+* Second test: 'lengthShouldBeFifty()' creates a new Range object with an lower and upper bound of -100 and -50 respectively.
+The expected return value is 50, and this test covers the scenerio where a range has both bounds as negative values.
+* Third test: 'lengthShouldBeOneHundred()' creates a new Range object with an lower and upper bound of -100 and 0 respectively.
+The expected return value is 100, and this test covers the scenerio where a range has a negative bound and a bound equal to 0.
+* Fourth test: 'lengthShouldBeTen()' creates a new Range object with an lower and upper of 0 and 10 respectively.
+The expected return value is 10, and this test covers the scenerio where a range has both a bound that is zero and a positive value.
+* Fifth test: 'lengthShouldBeTwenty()' creates a new Range object with an lower and upper bound of 20 and 40 respectively.
+The expected return value is 20, and this test covers the scenerio where a range has both bounds as positive values.

+We test both negative and positive numbers as a form of equivalence partitioning and boundary value analysis.
+We test the output of ranges spanning over both positive and negative values, all positive bounds or all negative values as bounds.
+We have created tests with ranges where either the upper or lower bound is 0 in order to ensure that any unexpected behaviour is able to be observed in these situations.

 <h3>4. getCentralValue()</h3>